 Recommended Flux for Sheet Metal Soldering:

-1. Best Flux For Soldering Stainless Steel
+1. Best Flux For Stainless Steel Soldering

 For soldering stainless steel, the best choice of flux is an aggressive flux.
 No-clean fluxes and rosin flux won’t work well for soldering stainless steel.
-The best flux for stainless steel is a high -activity flux that has a phosphoric acid-base.
+The best flux for stainless steel is a high-activity flux that has a phosphoric acid base.
 A high activity flux can help make the soldering smoother because stainless steel has tenacious oxides on its surface.
 These oxides can stop the soldering from sticking to the steel surface.

-2. Best Flux For Soldering Galvanized Steel
+2. Best Flux For Soldering Galvanized Steel Sheet Metal

 For soldering galvanized steel, the right flux will get the best hold on your galvanized steel surface.
 A zinc chloride-based flux will get you the best flow onto the base metal.